psu13/mutable-hakyll/posts/back-and-forth.md

 Meanwhile, even though the Nikon mirrorless _body_ is in fact a lot smaller than the old DSLRs, the _lenses_ you put on them are basically the same size since they have to cover the same piece of CCD.
+In fact they are usually even a bit bigger than the old F-mount 35mm format lenses, because the Z-mount has grown in diameter for various technical reasons.

-And this size is much bigger than the Olympus stuff.
+In any case, the result is that the Z lenses are _much_ bigger than the Olympus stuff.
 So in the end the _lenses_ become the limiting factor in size, weight, and volume when carrying the camera around.

-If you compare the size of camera+lens for the two systems your universal conclusion is that the Nikon lenses are longer, fatter, and heavier than the Olympus lenses of similar equivalent focal lengths.
+If you compare the size of camera+lens for the two systems your universal conclusion is that the Nikon lenses are longer, fatter, and heavier than the Olympus lenses that cover similar equivalent fields of view.

 Here is each camera with a midrange zoom attached.
 The Olympus is a 12-40mm F2.8 (24-80mm equivalent) and the Nikon is the 24-70 F4.